 A personal rate expresses the relationship of the owner’s (shareholders) finances to net means and is calculated as follows

 Personal Rate = Shareholders’, Finances/ Capital employed (or net means)

 This rate measures the extent of the content of long-term debts by means.
 It is calculated as

 Total means to Debt Rate = Total means/ Long- term debts

 The advanced rate indicates that means have been substantially financed by possessors’ Finances and the long-term loans are adequately covered by means.
 It’s better to take the net means ( capital employed) rather than the total means for calculating this rate also.
 It’s observed that in that case, the rate is complementary to the debt-to-capital employed rate.

 It’s a rate that deals with the servicing of interest on loans.
 It’s a measure of security of interest outstanding on long-term debts.
 It expresses the relationship between gains available for payment of interest and the quantum of interest outstanding.
 It’s calculated as follows

 Interest Coverage Ratio=Net Profit before Interest and Tax/Interest on long-term debts

 II.
 Activity (or Turnover) Ratio

 These rates indicate the speed at which, the conditioning of the business is being performed.
 The exertion rates express the number of times means employed, or, for that matter, any element of means is turned into deals during an accounting period.
-An advanced development rate means the better application of means and signifies Bettered effectiveness and profitability, and as similar is known as effectiveness rates.
+An advanced development rate means the better application of means and signifies Bettered effectiveness and profitability, and a similar is known as effectiveness rate.
 The important exertion rates calculated under this order are

 1. Inventory Turnover